hans-thomas/valravn/docs/content/docs/Basics/resources.md

 It's recommended to create includes in a sub folder where the related resource classes are locate.
 {{< /tip >}}

-### Includes registration
+### VIncludes registration

-To register a include, you just need to override `getAvailableIncludes` method on the resource class and then register your includes.
+To register a include, you just need to override `getAvailableVIncludes` method on the resource class and then register your includes.

 ```php